Did you know: Midrive learners are 38% more likely to pass first time! Find out more.

 Preparation is key

 The most important thing to remember is that your driving instructor wouldn’t have put you forwards for your test if you weren’t ready.
-You’re able to drive up to test standard and no amount of driving test nerves is going to change that.
+You’ve shown that you're able to drive at test standard during your driving lessons, and no amount of driving test nerves is going to change that.
 Think of your driving test as the time to show your hard work paying off, and don’t put too much pressure on yourself.
 Telling yourself this is your only chance is a) not true and b) not going to do you any favours.

 Make sure you eat something before your driving test, even if it’s the last thing you feel like doing.
 Taking your driving test on an empty stomach is not only going to mean you get very hungry, but it’s also not going to do anything for your concentration.
 You need to have some brain food to keep you alert and on top of your game, so make sure you eat something – even if it’s just a banana you can manage!